cjordan23/skripsitestrepo/README.md

 # skripsitestrepo
 This is my simple test environtment for my thesis prototype website.
-The website itself build with Laravel Framework
+The website itself build with Laravel Framework Laravel version used in this repo is Laravel Version 5.7.21.

 <p align="center"><img src="https://laravel.com/assets/img/components/logo-laravel.svg"></p>